spences10/scottspence.com/posts/caching-with-fathom-redis-and-sveltekit.md

 ## Conclusion

-As I discorered (the hard way), caching is an essential technique for minimizing the impact of API calls in your projects.
+As I discovered (the hard way), caching is an essential technique for minimizing the impact of API calls in your projects.

 I'm hoping this guide will give you an idea on how to implement